yupgup/jonitrythall.com/_posts/2023-09-13-welcoming-wiggle-work.markdown

 </blockquote>

 ### Squashing Spam
 The quickest way to kill a community before it starts is to show up to a bunch of people link-bombing their own work relentlessly and without context; this is not genuine and does not foster a deep connection.
-Adding posting guidelines has been one of the more significant.
+Adding posting guidelines has been one of the more significant additions as a result.

 Additionally, communities are for humans to interact with one another, and companies are not individual humans.
 Wiggle Work community members are prohibited from having a company logo avatar and name, as there is no quicker way to make a space feel fake and marketing-focused.